cbugot-swi/m3da-dissector/README.md

 > wireshark -X lua_script:m3da-dissector/dissector.lua m3da-dissector/test1.pcapng

 It's licensed under the term of the Eclipse Public License - v 1.0.
-See the LICENSE-EPLv1.0.html at the root of the repository.
+See the LICENSE file at the root of the repository.

 The binary deserializer and a couple of Lua utilities where extraced from the Mihini project: http://www.eclipse.org/mihini